khvn26/cv/README.md

 Prior to my software engineering career, I worked as a support engineer at GroupM and Luxoft.
 Check out my full experience in my [LinkedIn profile](https://www.linkedin.com/in/kgustyr).

-Current location: Viana do Castelo, Portugal 🇵🇹
+Current location: Viana do Castelo, Portugal :portugal:

 ## 2017